Human Resource Services

 If the request for a record is based upon a court order or subpoena, telephone the Office of the Attorney General at 335-2636.

-The public may submit requests to the University's Public Records Officer for personnel records by submitting a Public Records Request.
+The public may submit requests to the University's Public Records Office for personnel records by submitting a Public Records Request.
 See 90.05.

-The University's Public Records Officer is located in the Office of Procedures, Records, and Forms.
-Direct questions regarding the disclosure of University records to the Public Records Officer; telephone 335-2005; or the Public Records Coordinator, telephone 335-3928.
+The University's Public Records Office is located in University Communications.
+Direct questions regarding the disclosure of University records to the Public Records Office ; telephone 335-3928.

 For Academic Research

 Access to personnel records may be granted for legitimate academic research provided that:

 - Research procedures and the reporting of findings do not violate the individual's privacy as protected by state or federal law and the information is otherwise accessible pursuant to state and federal law.